In order to bring you the best organic produce, some ingredients may differ from those depicted.

 2 Servings, 750 Calories/Serving

-Let’s take a culinary journey, shall we?
-Here’s what comfort food looks like in Japan: a steaming bowl of white rice topped with ground pork, tender squash, pickled veggies, and umami-rich miso.
+Our spin on Japanese donburi features a steaming bowl of white rice topped with ground pork, tender squash, pickled turnip, and umami-rich miso.
 So good, you’re gonna want seconds.

 In your bag